asterix/SimpleScalar-DRAMSim2-Interface/README.md

     dramifc_destroy_dramsim_object();
 ```
 Once done, include the ```dramsim.a or dramsim.so``` to SimpleScalar and you should be all set to use DRAMSim2 with it.

+# Copyrights

+SimpleScalar is a property of SimpleScalar LLC and is used here for academic purposes only.